maupilia/SRT/sphinx/NuragheScratch/restart.rst

    The related graphical interface is now open.
 Wait a few minutes until the single squares (representing the attuators) become green.
 The status of the active surface is in the "WARNING" configuration (:numref:`srt_as_park`).

-   From a virtual desktop, open two new terminal to start the panels related to the **Meteo Client** and the **Calibration Tool Client** (if necessary) and write, rispectively:
+   From a virtual desktop, open two new terminals to start the panels related to the **Meteo Client** and the **Calibration Tool Client** (if necessary) and write, rispectively:

   ``meteoClient &``